 Born in Australia to a Japanese mother and a diplomat Australian father, Emiko Davies has spent most of her life living abroad – her adolescence was spent in China, she attended university in the United States and now, for more than a decade, she has called Italy home.

-Emiko is the author of three cookbooks: the most recent is Tortellini at Midnight, a collection of heirloom Italian family recipes from Taranto to Turin to Tuscany.
-Florentine and Acquacotta each focus on the traditional, regional dishes of beloved Tuscan places: Florence and the Maremma, respectively.
+Emiko has previously authored four cookbooks: Tortellini at Midnight is a collection of heirloom recipes from Taranto to Turin to Tuscany; Florentine and Acquacotta each focus on the traditional, regional dishes of beloved Tuscan places (Florence and the Maremma, respectively); and Torta della Nonna is a collection of favourite Italian sweets.
 Emiko continues to write about food and travel within Italy on her blog, as well as for popular New York–based website Food52, and for publications such as Gourmet Traveller and Conde Nast Traveller.
 She lives in Florence with her husband, Marco, and their two young daughters.